 When I began my journey through the digital needlework world, I was faced time and again with the stunning fact that many (most? all?) stitchers, in the States at least, regularly stitch and send Christmas cards.
 I thought, what?
 Who posts Christmas cards nowadays?
 As to my family and friends, we either meet or phone or at best send a cute Jacquie Lawson card via the internet.

 And suddenly I felt like stitching a Christmas card.
 Silly, wasn't it?
 Who would be pleased with it?
 I anticipated my daughters eye-rolling: mother's getting old!
 But there's two elder ladies in our family, the partner of my late father and my Polish mother-in-law, and I was sure they would enjoy a self-stitched card.
 Something extraordinary.

 It occured to me, that my father's partner is a sucker for cute, humorous pictures, such as a toddler with a bare butt (that's rather no Christmas motive, naturally).
 Looking for inspiration, I found a lovely image: a lantern with a burning candle inside and two birds outside.
 Great!
 I designed my version of it in Krita, my favorite painting program (it's freeware).
 The birds, little fluffy feather balls, should look at each other with a somewhat sulky or shamefaced expression.
 Cute and humorous, is it?

-I worked long and hard, determining the colors and the stitches and finally the holes to be pricked into the cardboard ...
+I worked long and hard, determining the colours and the stitches and finally the holes to be pricked into the cardboard ...

 ... and ended up at my eternal-internal problem: too much detail!
 The first pricking produced a punchcard.
 After two simplifications the holes were still sitting too close.
 Frustrated, I cut out a piece of my already tried old white bedsheet, because I was eager to stitch!
 I told myself that it would be a sample, just in order to see how it would look like.